gazebosim/docs/harmonic/install_windows_src.md

 # Source Installation on Windows 10 or 11

-Command line tools, DART physics engine, and GUI capabilities are not currently supported in Windows.
-These functionalities correspond to the currently building packages `gz-tools`, `gz-physics`, and `gz-gui`, respectively.
+DART physics engine and GUI capabilities are not currently supported in Windows.
+These functionalities correspond to the currently building packages `gz-physics` and `gz-gui`, respectively.
+The packages will build, but you can expect runtime failures when using their functionalities.

 **Note**

-You will still be able to use `TPE` as a physics engine (see [here](https://gazebosim.org/api/physics/2.2/physicsplugin.html) for more information on `TPE`).
+You should be able to use `TPE` as a physics engine without any issues (see [here](https://gazebosim.org/api/physics/2.2/physicsplugin.html) for more information on `TPE`).

 ## Install dependencies